What is Wind Electricity?

 When estimating the cost of a wind-electric system, make sure you look at the complete system.
 The wind turbine is only one part of the package, and rarely the most expensive part.
 You need tower and foundation, transmission equipment, electronics, metering, and more to make a working system.
 Also make sure you have a generous line item in your long-term budget for ongoing maintenance.
 Without this vital attention, your investment will be unlikely to last for the long haul.

 While it’s attractive to consider a dynamic wind turbine high above your home, making some or all of your electricity, it’s best to approach such a project with clear priorities and open eyes.
 First and foremost, remember that energy efficiency will be a better buy—both for your pocket book and the environment—than a wind-electric system.
-First do the work of paring down your energy load, by purchasing the most efficient appliances you can buy, and using energy wisely throughout your home.
+First do the work of paring down your energy load, by purchasing the most energy efficient appliances you can buy, and using energy wisely throughout your home.

 Avoid the common pitfalls of wind energy: